You have Questions and we have all the Answers in the FAQ LINK.

 Hopefully you now have a Full Understanding of how and what it means to JOIN DUKE'S LACROSSE CLUB.

-PLEASE DESCRIBE WHAT EVALS DO, WHO THEY ARE FOR, WHY THEY ARE IMPORTANT FOR ALL PLAYERS IN DUKE'S AND OUTSIDE OF DUKE'S ; AND HOW EVALS ARE SO IMPORTANT IN EVALUATING PLAYER'S AND THEIR LEVEL OF ABILITY?
+PLEASE DESCRIBE WHAT EVALS DO, WHO THEY ARE FOR, WHY THEY ARE IMPORTANT FOR ALL PLAYERS IN DUKE'S AND OUTSIDE OF DUKE'S, AND HOW THEY ARE ESSENTIAL IN EVALUATING A PLAYER'S LEVEL OF ABILITY?

 EVALS are the First thing we do to start the Summer season as players come out of their Spring High School Season.